-Payment systems are pivotal in any economy given their role to ease the intermediation process, which is key to achieve financial stability.
-But will it eventually lead to a world of cash free transactions where coins and notes are replaced by bits and bytes and spending, earning, investing get updated in real time via smartphones.
+Payment systems are pivotal in any economy given their role to ease the intermediation process, which is key to make financial stability.
+But will it eventually lead to a world of cash free transactions where coins and notes are replaced by bits and bytes and spending, earning, investing get updated in real-time via smartphones.
 Regulators need to make sure that payment systems are operated safely, efficiently and soundly with effective consumer protection.

 Using digital money by choice for convenience verses forced to make digital transaction to meet basic needs has huge gap and that’s what is called as gap between less-cash to cashless.
 Bankclusion or Finclusion is the starting point for this journey.
 The need of the hour is an enabling ecosystem and change in consumer habits in a way, which is acceptable.
 As of now cash is still The King of the World.

 First Instance — 12 Jan 1946 (Source: RBI History 1935-51, pg 706) – There is hardly any data on this.
 So, one is overtly reliant on RBI’s first history volume.
 The idea seems to have come from the colonial master Britain where 10 Pound notes were called back.
-Soon after the war, while Government were giving attention to ways and means of averting the expected slump, thought was also given to check black market operations and tax evasion, which were known to have occurred on a considerable scale.
+Soon after the war, while Government were giving attention to means of averting the expected slump, thought was also given to check deals on the side operations and tax evasion, which were known to have occurred on a considerable scale.

 Following the action in several foreign countries, including France, Belgium and the U.K., the Government of India decided on demonetisation of high denomination notes, in January 1946.
 It is interesting that as early as April 7, 1945, in an editorial on the tasks before the new Finance Member, Sir Archibald Rowlands, the Indian Finance referred to the action of the Bank of England in calling in notes of ₤ 10 and higher denominations and suggested similar action in India as ‘one more concrete example for the Indian Government to follow in its fight against black market money and tax evasions which have now assumed enormous proportions.